University of Queensland Partnership

-Open the University of Queensland online course catalog to explore the available course offerings.
+Open the University of Queensland online class catalog to explore the available class offerings.
 When searching, keep in mind the campus that the classes are offered on, as students must generally remain at the St. Lucia campus.

-A full course load at University of Queensland is 8 credits for the semester (equivalent to 15-16 U.S. semester credit hours) and 16 credits for the year (equivalent to 30-32 U.S. semester credit hours).
-The number of courses you must take depends on the credit value of the courses.
-Choose courses in any combination of credit values, as long as their total value equals a full course load.
+A full class load at University of Queensland is 8 credits for the semester (equivalent to 15-16 U.S. semester credit hours).
+The number of classes you must take depends on the credit value of the classes.
+Choose classes in any combination of credit values, as long as their total value equals a full class load.

 1 UQ credit = 2 U.S. semester credit hours

 Please review syllabi and class materials when registering for direct-enroll classes.
 Certain classes may have a one-off lab or field trip fee disclosed in the syllabus or during the first meeting of the class.
 These fees are not included in your IFSA program fee.
 You will be responsible for these fees, whether they are billed and paid by IFSA or billed to you.

 Australian Government | Department of Education | CRICOS: 00025B